How to get your student deposit back in full

 Making sure you get your deposit back is easy-peasy.
 In fact, last year 99% of our tenants received theirs back in full.
 Follow this checklist and we’ll pay every penny back to you.
 That’s a promise.

 One of the main reasons that a deposit is taken is to cover any missed rental payments, so it stands to reason that you run the risk of losing your deposit if there’s any outstanding at the end of your tenancy.

 Remember, if you have a Joint Tenancy, you’ll be liable for any unpaid rent from other tenants so it’s especially important to nag your housemates to keep up with their payments.
 Trouble with paying?
 Get in touch with us as soon as you can.

 Deliver your home back as clean as it was when you moved in

 We do our utmost to make sure your home is sparkling clean when you move in.
-It’s only right that you return the favour and give it back to us in the condition that we left it.
+It’s only right that you return the favour and give it back to us in the condition that we let it.
 The easiest way to make sure this happens is to keep all of the rooms clean throughout your tenancy.
 Trust us, a mad-dash with the hoover and feather duster an hour before you hand back the keys won’t cut it.
-Don’t forget to empty and wipe down your fridge freezer, drawers and food cupboards, and spend a little extra time descaling your taps and kettle.
+Don’t forget to empty and wipe down your fridge freezer, drawers and food cupboards, and spend a little extra time attacking the the shower.

 Bear in mind that if it’s not up to scratch, we’ll have to hire a professional cleaner whose fees will make a dent in your deposit.